Pada post

 8. Argue against the C design of providing only function subprograms!

-It’s okay, as a void function can serve as a first += first;
+It’s okay, as a void function can serve as a procedure.

 9. From a textbook on Fortran, learn the syntax and semantics of statement functions.
 Justify their existence in Fortran.